regenerativep/zig-mc-server/README.md

 `java -DbundlerMainClass=net.minecraft.data.Main -jar server.jar --reports`

-take the `generated/reports/block.json` and put it into a new `data/` folder in your cloned repo
+take the `generated/reports/block.json` and put it into a new `data/` folder in your cloned repo. also make a `src/gen/` folder

 run `zig build-exe generate_blocks.zig && ./generate_blocks`